 - Minimax: minimizes the worst-case values of a set of multivariate functions, possibly subject to linear and nonlinear constraints.

 - Multiobjective genetic algorithm: solves multiobjective optimization problems by finding an evenly distributed set of points on the Pareto front.
-You can use this solver to optimize smooth or nonsmooth problems with or without bound and linear constraints.
+This approach is used to optimize smooth or nonsmooth problems with or without bound and linear constraints.